piLovr/Messenger-Api-Adapter/README.md

 Notes:
 	1. Modularity: Each bot framework has its own subfolder under src/ for clear separation and easy maintainability.
 	2. Common Utilities: A common/ directory centralizes shared functionality like command handling and logging.
-	3. Examples: Practical examples are provided to showcase how the adapters can be used.
+	3. Examples: Practical examples are provided to showcase how the adapterStuff can be used.
 	4. Tests: A dedicated tests/ directory ensures the code is well-tested and production-ready.
 	5. Docs: Includes detailed setup, contribution, and framework-specific documentation.